shiba517/ed_so-MSP3/README.md

 The modal will ask 'Delete?' with a follow message 'Clicking yes will permanently delete your account and all your recipes' Clicking on 'no' will remove the modal
-Clicking on 'yes' will delete the user from the intended monog database (mongo.db.users) clicking on 'yes' will also lead the user back to the home.html
+Clicking on 'yes' will delete the user from the intended monog database (mongo.db.users) Clicking on 'yes' will also lead the user back to the home.html On the right will be a card of the most popular recipe based on the ammount of likes

 ### All recipes testing
 AIM | Achieved?